Lumacaftor/ivacaftor: Mechanism of action

 F508del is a mutation that causes the CFTR protein to misfold and cells destroy such proteins soon after they are made; lumacaftor acts as a chaperone during protein folding and increases the number of CFTR proteins that are trafficked to the cell surface.
 Ivacaftor is a potentiator of CFTR that is already at the cell surface, increasing the probability that the defective channel will be open and allow chloride ions to pass through the channel pore.
 The two drugs have synergistic effects.

 Physical properties

 Each of lumacaftor and ivacaftor is a white to off-white powder that is practically insoluble in water.
 The combination drug is a single pill containing 200 mg of lumacaftor and 125 mg of ivacaftor.

 History

-Lumacaftor/ivacaftor was approved by the FDA in July 2015 under breakthrough therapy status and under a priority review.
-Previously approved for adults and pre-teens, approved on 8-7-18 for children age 2–5.
+Lumacaftor/ivacaftor was approved by the FDA in July 2015, under breakthrough therapy status and under a priority review.
+Previously approved for adults and pre-teens, approved in 2018 for children age 2–5.
+In 2022 it was approved for children age 1–2.